FTLam11/larvata_cable/README.md

 ## Authentication Strategies

-1) Check is user has been authenticated through Warden
+1) Check if user has been authenticated through Warden
 2) Via `account` and `password` if given
 3) Via Authorization header